solicitation

 As the year goes along, I hope to uncover many of these answers and will keep you posted.
 Maybe it will help as you fundraise "around the water cooler".
 In the meantime, if you have any ideas or suggestions, please don't hesitate to share.

-Todd is formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society.
+Todd, formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society, is now the the Regional Director of FAS Capital Giving at Harvard University.
 In addition to reading his blog posts, you can also find Todd on Twitter.

 Crossing the first finish line

-Written by on August 27, 2010 at 11:08 am
+Written by on Aug 27, 2010

 So we're only a few weeks from the Challenge Walk, and something I hoped but never thought would happen has happened: I completed my fundraising goal.